axionaxprotocol/axionax-marketplace/README.md

 ## Overview

-The **AxionAX Compute Marketplace** is a decentralized application (dApp) built on the AxionAX Protocol that enables users to trade compute resources securely and efficiently.
+The **axionax Compute Marketplace** is a decentralized application (dApp) built on the axionax protocol that enables users to trade compute resources securely and efficiently.

-### Part of AxionAX Ecosystem
+### Part of axionax Ecosystem

-This marketplace is powered by AxionAX Protocol:
+This marketplace is powered by axionax protocol:

 - **Protocol Core**: [`../core`](../core) - Provides PoPC consensus and
   validation